Quotation marks are used to show the exact words of a speaker or writer:

 “I like cookies,” the little boy said.
 “I like ice cream too!”

 4) Quotes are sometimes used for titles.
 This can be confusing.
-Double-check the style guide you are using – MLA or APA – requires.
+Double-check what the style guide you are using – MLA or APA – requires.